princefishthrower/chrisfrew.in/src/content/blog/react-typescript-generic-search-sort-and-filters/index.md

 For example, for our `IWidget`'s `title` property, the user can explicitly choose to show all results in which the `title` is truthy.
 The 'is falsy' labeled radio button of course then provides the inverse results (displaying the widgets where `title` is an empty string - only one so far in my mock data in the [example repository](https://github.com/princefishthrower/react-typescript-generic-search-sort-and-filter)).
 Alternatively, when no radio buttons are selected for the given property of course there is no effect on filtering for that property.

-You maybe would want to also implement a clear all button which would remove all items from the `filters` array (which would be stateful, see next section for more details) used in the `genericSearch`, but I'll leave that to you. :smile:
+You maybe would want to also implement a clear all button which would remove all items from the `filters` array (which would be stateful, see next section for more details) used in the `genericSearch`, but I'll leave that to you. 😊

 All in all our `genericFilter` function looks like this: